Chapter 2 - Registration, Fee Assessment, and Withdrawal Procedures

 - the committee will review all documentation filed in the original appeal as well as any additional information the student may want to file.

-- the student may also request to present his or her case to the committee in person.
+- the student may also request to present their case to the committee in person.

-If a student wants to appeal the decision of the University Tuition Appeals Review Committee, he or she may submit a written appeal to the Office of the Provost.
+If a student wants to appeal the decision of the University Tuition Appeals Review Committee, they may submit a written appeal to the Office of the Provost.